ccfingers/getridof/README.md

 # Developers_Dateware
 Developer's Dateware Demo

-The Develooper's Dateware source code is proprietary and kepted.
+The Developer's Dateware source code is proprietary and kepted.

 1st) You need the window's "c:\users\usrname\......." setup directory structure.
 Like windows 7 and windows 10 has.